Criminal Justice System

 A defendant sentenced to prison or jail will then be referred to as an inmate/prisoner.
 As the victim, if the defendant is sentenced to prison, you have the right to be informed of the inmate’s release date and any hearings.
 Victims who want to be notified will need to fill out the Hearing/Release request form and/or register with VINE.
 A Hearing/Release form is sent to the victim with a disposition notice that lists sentencing information.
 If you do not receive a form, you may contact the Victim Assistance Division.
 If the defendant is sentenced to jail, you can be informed of the inmate’s release by registering with the VINE system.
 To register with VINE call 1-877-674-8463.
 VINE’s service is free.

-A defendant sentenced to probation that will be supervised by the courts is not assigned a probation officer.
+The courts will supervise defendants sentenced to court probation.
+They are not assigned a probation officer.
 The victim may contact the DDA assigned to the criminal case to find out the conditions of probation and to report any violation(s).

 If a defendant is required to register as a Sex Offender, the victim has the right to access certain information about the offender.
 A form is sent in the mail to the victim with the disposition notice that lists sentencing information.
 If you do not receive a form, you may contact the Victim Assistance Division.